 Child Custody Modification

 Child custody agreements or Orders may be changed or modified depending on the circumstances.
 If your situation has changed and you wish to seek a child custody modification, you should contact the child custody attorney at Cindy L. Kenworthy, P.C. to discuss how best to move forward.

 How Can A Indiana Child Custody Lawyer Help Me?

 Child custody lawyers can help make the custody process go much smoother.
 They can assist you in reaching an out-of-court agreement without getting the court involved and they can also defend your rights and the rights of your child if the matter goes to court.

 - Modification of custody orders

 - Paternity actions

-Cindy L. Kenworthy P.C. – Family Law Attorneys – Protecting Your Rights
+Cindy L. Kenworthy, P.C. – Family Law Attorney – Protecting Your Rights

-When you work with the family law attorneys at Kenworthy Law, you can expect one-on-one attention to ensure the best possible outcome for your child custody case.
-Unlike large firms, we make you a priority and your success is our goal.
+When you work with a family law attorney at Cindy L. Kenworthy, P.C., you can expect one-on-one attention to ensure the best possible outcome for your child custody case.
+Unlike large firms, I will make you a priority and your success is my goal.